ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/introduction.markdown

 ﻿# Introduction to 3.x to 4.0 migration

-Raven.Client 4.0 is a major upgrade.
+RavenDB.Client 4.0 is a major upgrade.
 It's no backward compatible and the API has a lot of breaking changes.

 This section discusses the changes that you need to be aware of when migrating your application using 3.x DLLs and recommended actions you need to take.

 ### Internalized Json.NET usage

-Raven.Client doesn't use customized Json.NET any longer.
+RavenDB.Client doesn't use customized Json.NET any longer.
 Replace all references to RavenDB Json.NET, like `Raven.Imports.Newtonsoft`, with `Newtonsoft.Json` reference.
 Please use latest version of Json.NET for good performance.

 ### RavenJObject